danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 The program uses the webcam to do face capture and facial recognition:

-1. `createCapture()`: This is a HTML5 <video> element (part of the DOM) that captures the feed from a web camera.
-In relation to this function you can define the size of the screen capture (which is subjected to the resolution of the web camera) and position on screen, e.g. `capture.size(640,480);` and `capture.position(0,0);`
+1. `createCapture()`: This is a HTML5 <video> element (part of the DOM) that captures the feed from a webcam.
+In relation to this function you can define the size of the screen capture (which depends on the resolution of the webcam) and position on screen, e.g. `capture.size(640,480);` and `capture.position(0,0);`

-2. Relating to facial tracking from the ctracker library: `ctracker = new clm.tracker()`, `ctracker.init(pModel);` and `ctracker.start(capture.elt);`: Similar to audio and camera use, you first need to initialize the tracker library, select the classified model (to be discussed in Chapter 10 - "Machine Learning"), and start tracking from the video source.
+2. The three lines related to ctracker are: `ctracker = new clm.tracker()`, `ctracker.init(pModel);` and `ctracker.start(capture.elt);`: Similar to audio and camera use, you first need to initialize the tracker library, select the classified model (to be discussed in Chapter 10, "Machine Learning"), and start tracking from the video source.

-3. `ctracker.getPosition()`: This method locates the tracker points and stores them into an array called `position`.
-A for-loop is used to loop through all 70 tracker points and return the position in terms of x and y coordinates as a two-dimension array in the form of `position[][]`.
-The first dimension (as expressed in the form of []) of the position array indicates the tracker points from 0-70.
-The second dimension (as expressed in the forms of [][]) retrieves the x and y coordinates of the tracker points.
-Since the position of the like button follows that of the mout, and the tracker point for the mouth is 60, the program will then return the position as an array: `positions[60][0]-20` and `positions[60][1]`.
+3. `ctracker.getPosition()`: While we get the tracker points into an array `position`, a for-loop is used to loop through all seventy tracker points and return the position in terms of x and y coordinates as a two-dimensional array in the form of `position[][]`.
+The first dimension ([]) of the position array indicates the tracker points from zero to seventy.
+The second dimension ([][]) retrieves the x and y coordinates of the tracker points.
+Since the position of the like button follows that of the mouth, and the tracker point for the mouth is sixty, the program will then return the position as an array: `positions[60][0]-20` and `positions[60][1]`.
 The second array's dimensions of [0] and [1] refer to the x and y coordinates.

 4. The final part is to draw the ellipses to cover the face.
-Another for-loop is implemented to loop through all the ctracker points and then get the x and y coordinates for the drawing of the ellipses.
+A for-loop is implemented to loop through all the ctracker points and then get the x and y coordinates for the drawing of the ellipses.

 <div class="exercise" markdown="true">